Counselling for adult carers

 Care for the Carers offers free face-to-face counselling to support carers to cope with the emotional impact of their caring role, through its Time to Talk counselling service.
 Sessions are currently by phone.

 Carers are offered 12 individual weekly counselling sessions, which take place at the same time and place each week.
 The current waiting time for counselling is approximately three months, although this may vary according to a carer’s availability.

 Care for the Carers counsellors are volunteers, mostly in training at local colleges, or qualified, who receive regular clinical supervision.
 The Time to Talk Service is an organisational member of the British Association for Counselling and Psychotherapy (BACP), and adheres fully to its Ethical Framework.

 When a carer is referred for counselling, an initial counselling assessment is made by our counselling coordinator over the phone, usually within two weeks of referral.
 Following assessment, the carer is added to the waiting list for the relevant counselling sessions and contacted when a counselling slot becomes available.

 Counselling for young carers

 We provide a Teen Talk counselling service for 12-18 year-old young carers in Hastings and Rother, with to up to 12 free counselling sessions.
 Sessions are currently by phone and take place after school or college.

-Teen Talk is funded by BBC Children in Need for two years.
+Teen Talk is funded by BBC Children in Need.